ghoshp83/Hbase_Data_Load_Using_Scala_Zookeeper/README.md

 8. config.xml contains application configuration details, Hbase configuration details, HDFS configuration details, zookeeper configuration details and optional other database(greenplum and oracle) details.
 9. log4j.xml contains application log mechanism details.
-10. All dependent jar files are present in this repository in "dependencies" folder.
+10. All dependent jar files are present in this repository inside "dependencies" folder.
-11. One can build the application from the source code
+11. One can create executable(runnable jar file) from application source code using maven or gradle with source code present in this repository inside "src" folder along with "dependencies".
+12. Main class of this application is "com.pralay.HbaseFullLoad.Executor"
+13. All the zookeeper operations will be handled by "com.pralay.HbaseFullLoad.ZookeeperManagerSingleton".
+This class will be responsible for below activities ->
+    a) create a singleton zookeeper instance.
+    b) Initialize zookeeper session.

+    c) test